Efficiency of delayed-acceptance random walk Metropolis algorithms: Delayed-acceptance Random Walks

+In discussing the literature on optimising pseudo-marginal algorithms it is helpful to define a standard asymptotic regime which is made precise in Assumptions \ref{ass.noise.diff.indep}--\ref{ass.effort.vs.variance} in Section \ref{sec.stoch.approx}, where its justification and wide applicability is discussed further.

-\cite{SherlockThieryRobertsRosenthal:2013} examine the behaviour of the pseudo-marginal random walk Metropolis algorithm under various regimes for the noise in the estimate of the posterior.
-Mixing efficiency is considered in terms of both limiting expected squared jump distance and the speed of a limiting diffusion (leading to identical formulae), and an overall efficiency (ESJD/sec) is defined, which takes into account the total computational time.
-Under the SAR, joint optimisation of this efficiency with respect to the variance of the noise in the log-target and the RWM scale parameter, $\lambda$, is considered.
-It is shown that the optimal scaling occurs when the acceptance rate is approximately $7.0\%$ and the variance of the noise in the estimate of the log-posterior is approximately $3.3$. \cite{SherlockThieryRobertsRosenthal:2013} also note that for the two different noise distributions considered in the article, the optimal scaling appears to be insensitive to the noise variance, and even to the distribution.
+A relatively tractable lower bound on the efficiency of a pseudo-marginal Metropolis-Hastings algorithm is provided in \cite{Doucetetal:2013}.
+Under the standard asymptotic regime, it is shown that the inefficiency of the bounding chain, taking into account the computational cost, is minimised when the variance of the noise in the estimated log-posterior is between $0.92^2$ and $1.68^2$.
+In \cite{SherlockThieryRobertsRosenthal:2013} the pseudo-marginal random walk Metropolis algorithm is examine under various regimes for the noise in the estimate of the posterior.
+Mixing efficiency is considered in terms of both limiting expected squared jump distance and the speed of a limiting diffusion, and an overall efficiency (ESJD/time) is defined, which takes into account the total computational time.
+Under the standard asymptotic regime, joint optimisation of this efficiency with respect to the variance of the noise in the log-target and the RWM scale parameter is considered.
+It is shown that the optimal scaling occurs when the acceptance rate is approximately $\alphahat_{\textrm{pm}}\approx 7.0\%$ and the variance of the noise in the estimate of the log-posterior is approximately $\sigmahat_{\textrm{pm}}^2 \approx 1.82^2$.
+It is also noted in \cite{SherlockThieryRobertsRosenthal:2013} that for the two different noise distributions considered in the article, the optimal scaling appears to be insensitive to the noise variance, and even to the distribution.
 This phenomenon is shown to hold across a large class of noise distributions in \cite{Sherlock:2015}.

-This article extends \cite{SherlockThieryRobertsRosenthal:2013} to the corresponding delayed-acceptance algorithm.
+This article extends \cite{SherlockThieryRobertsRosenthal:2013} to the corresponding delayed-acceptance algorithm, of which the DARWM is a special case.
 Results on limiting acceptance rates and mixing efficiency are proved, as is a diffusion limit.
-Efficiency under the Standard Asymptotic Regime is then considered in detail.
-We also note consequences for the more straightforward delayed-acceptance RWM algorithm.
+For the DARWM, and for the DAPsMRWM under the standard asymptotic regime, efficiency is then considered in detail, leading to the robust, practical tuning advice that we describe and demonstrate next.